LB – PUSH – BAR SQUATS – LOAD – RESEARCH

 Procedure

-– 10 resistance-trained women; squats using 50 and 90% 1RM
+– 10 resistance-trained women performed squats using 50 and 90% 1RM

 Results

-3. Quadriceps: Increased role of Hams at the hip with greater loading has implications for Quads; a greater hip extension moment produced by the Hams necessarily means a greater knee flexion moment which must be countered by Quads to produce a sufficient net knee extension moment
+3. Quadriceps: Increased role of Hams at the hip with greater loading has implications for Quads; a greater hip extension moment produced by the Hams necessarily means a greater knee flexion moment which must be countered by Quads to produce a sufficient net knee extension moment; The Rectus Femoris doesn’t appear to contribute to knee extension moment in squats, likely due to its biarticular nature.
+In EMG studies the RF seems to be highly active.
+However, the RF is highly susceptible to crosstalk from the Vastii.

-4. Hamstrings: The Hams and AM appear to play a complementary role in hip extension; if the AM cannot produce a larger hip extension moment with increased load, the Hams increase their relative contribution in order to compensate.
+4. Hamstrings: Hams and AM appear to play a complementary role in hip extension; if the AM cannot produce a larger hip extension moment with increased load, the Hams increase their relative contribution in order to compensate.

 EMG STUDIES